nearform/the-graphql-workshop/slides.md

 - Exposes a GraphQL `POST /graphql` route
 - Listens on port 3000
 - Has `User` type with `name` and `locale` property
-- Has a query called `getUserByLocale` which returns user having `en` locale
+- Has a query called `getUserByLocale` returning user with `en` locale
 - Sets the property `locale: 'en'` in the mercurius context

 ```json